cgonzalezITA/DSFiware-hackathon/assets/docs/README-provider.md

 - The **_authentication helm chart_** (yellow components of the diagram)
 - The **_authorization helm chart_** (green components of the diagram)
 - The **_services helm chart_** (purple components of the diagram)
--

 ## step04.1- _Deployment of the common components_
 This Helm chart contains two value files:
 - values-did.key.yaml: Values to generate a did:key identifier.
 - values-did.web.yaml: Values to generate a did:web identifier.

 This guideline will use the `values-did.key.yaml` but the `did.web` is also available as a reference.
-It will deploy de following components:
+This step will deploy de following components:
 - A did:key `did:key:...` component to provide a decentralized identifier to the provider, used to sign the messages generated at the provider's side.
 - The already seen utilities pods.
 ```shell